theochem/horton/doc/tut_part.rst

               14    4.0         2.483100    7.039230    5.959157
               14    4.0         7.449300    7.039230    9.459119

+2. The output file in which the partitioning results are written.
+The output is written in HDF5 format.
+Usually, the output file has the extension ``.h5``.
+The output file is optionally followed by a colon and a group suffix.
+This suffix can be used to specify a group in the HDF5 output file where the output is stored.

-2. The second argument refers to the partitioning scheme:
+3. The third argument refers to the partitioning scheme:

         * ``h``: Hirshfeld partitioning. [hirshfeld1977]_
         * ``hi``: Iterative Hirshfeld partitioning. [bultinck2007]_
         * ``he``: Extended Hirshfeld partitioning. [verstraelen2013]_

-3. The third argument is the atom database generated with ``horton-atomdb.py``
+4. The fourth argument is the atom database generated with ``horton-atomdb.py``

 The ``horton-cpart.py`` script
 computes atomic weight functions and then derives all AIM observables that are